-More than 50 million Americans have some form of arthritis.
-It’s estimated that 1.3 million people have rheumatoid arthritis (RA) in particular.
-RA typically develops between the ages of 30 and 60, and women are more likely to be diagnosed with this chronic inflammatory disease.
+More than 50 million Americans have some form of arthritis, and about 1.3 million people have RA.
+It typically develops between the ages of 30 and 60, and women are more likely to be diagnosed with this chronic inflammatory disease.

 Keep reading to learn how mild, moderate, and severe RA differ in symptoms and treatment.